jpcamara/Goson/README.md

        } ]
     }

-Given this JSchema file, the Goson type loader will create the following types:
+The Goson type loader will create the following types:

 * `jschema.Invoice`
 * `jschema.Invoice.Address`
 * `jschema.Invoice.Customers`
 * `jschema.Invoice.Items`

+These types can be used to work with JSON documents described by this JSchema

 ## Creating An Invoice